 If you have a concern about your treatment or a decision regarding your medical care, you may be able to request a second medical opinion.
 You can read more about requesting, as well as the requirements for obtaining a second opinion, in Section 2.
-Seeing the Doctor.
+Seeing the Doctor or Other Providers and Timely Access to Care.